psycedelicAI/high-security-facility-concept/docs/use-cases.md

 - governance and recertification

 ## Why the Concept Fits

-Konceptet är starkt här eftersom det inte bara fokuserar på “obehörig person utifrån”, utan på:
+The concept is strong here because it focuses not only on “unauthorized external persons,” but on:

-- avvikelse från förväntat beteende
+- deviation from expected behavior
-- intern rörelsedisciplin
+- internal movement discipline
-- kontextbaserad tillit
+- context-based trust
-- tydlig spårbarhet över flera domäner
+- clear traceability across multiple domains

 ---

 # Use Case 8 – Conceptual Security Architecture for New Facility Design

 ## Scenario

-En organisation eller partner vill utforma en ny högsäker anläggning och behöver ett konceptuellt ramverk som binder ihop fysisk säkerhet, credentials, devices, tekniska zoner och driftprocesser.
+An organization or partner wants to design a new high-security facility and needs a conceptual framework that ties together physical security, credentials, devices, technical zones, and operational processes.

 ## Security Challenges

-- risk att designarbetet blir silobaserat
+- risk that the design process becomes silo-based
-- fysisk säkerhet planeras separat från IT-drift
+- physical security is planned separately from IT operations
-- drift, recovery och maintenance kommer in för sent
+- operations, recovery, and maintenance enter too late
-- governance och incidenthantering blir eftertanke
+- governance and incident handling become an afterthought

 ## Relevant Concept Elements

 - concept model
 - executive summary
 - assessment